Certain Inputs to Manufacture (CIM)

 AusIndustry · Australia

-The Certain Inputs to Manufacture program helps reduce importing costs for Australian manufacturers of eligible goods through import duty concessions.
-Applicants must show that the imported good has a performance advantage over a locally sourced alternative and apply before importing the goods.
+The Certain Inputs to Manufacture program provides import duty concessions for Australian manufacturers importing eligible goods that offer a demonstrable performance advantage over locally sourced alternatives.
+Applications must be submitted before the goods are imported.

 Deadline